1897 Boston Beaneaters season

 The 1897 Boston Beaneaters season was the 27th season of the franchise.
-The Beaneaters won the National League pennant, their fourth of the decade and their seventh overall.
+The Beaneaters went 93–39–3, finishing 2.0 games ahead of the second-place Baltimore Orioles and winning the National League pennant, their fourth of the decade and their seventh overall.
 After the season, the Beaneaters played in the Temple Cup for the first time.
-They lost the series to the second-place Baltimore Orioles, 4 games to 1.
+They lost the series to the Orioles, 4 games to 1.